Impression-Aware Recommender Systems: Reviewed Papers

 \subsubsection{Deep Neural Networks}

 Four papers~\cite{DBLP:conf/wsdm/GeZYPHHZ22/reinforcement-learning/grouping-items-by-exposure,DBLP:conf/cikm/XieZW0L21/reinforcement-learning/teacher-student-rl-network,DBLP:conf/wsdm/ChenBCJBC19/reinforcement-learning/top-k-off-policy-correction-for-a-reinforce-recommender-system,DBLP:conf/wsdm/DeffayetTRR23/impressions/generative-slate-recommendation-with-reinforcement-learning} use deep neural networks adapted to the reinforcement learning paradigm. \citet{DBLP:conf/wsdm/ChenBCJBC19/reinforcement-learning/top-k-off-policy-correction-for-a-reinforce-recommender-system} describe a recommender in the video domain.
 The recommender consists of a \gls{rnn} architecture with chaos-free layers~\cite{DBLP:conf/iclr/0001B17/non-impressions/deep-learning/a-recurrent-neural-network-without-chaos}.
 The paper defines the reward function as a non-negative decreasing function of the position of items and whether such items received interactions.
 For instance, for an impression with five items, an interaction with the item in the first position yields a reward of \num{5}, while an interaction with the item in the last position yields a reward of \num{1}.
-If no item in the impression is interacted with, then the reward is \num{0}. \citet{DBLP:conf/wsdm/GeZYPHHZ22/reinforcement-learning/grouping-items-by-exposure} describe a recommender in the media and e-commerce domains.
+If no item in the impression is interacted with, then the reward is \num{0}. \citet{DBLP:conf/cikm/XieZW0L21/reinforcement-learning/teacher-student-rl-network} describe a recommender in the product's domain.
+The goal of the recommender is to generate relevant recommendations in a resource-constrained scenario.
+The recommender is a composition of two \acrshortpl{dqn}~\cite{DBLP:journals/corr/MnihKSGAWR13/non-impressions/reinforcement-learning-deep-q-network}, where each network receives the state as input, and their output is an impression.
+The state consists of the set of users' profiles, a vector of the user's interacted impressions, and a set of the user's contextual impressions.
+The paper evaluates the recommender in an offline and online setting. \citet{DBLP:conf/wsdm/GeZYPHHZ22/reinforcement-learning/grouping-items-by-exposure} describe a recommender in the media and e-commerce domains.
 The goal of the recommender is to generate accurate and fair recommendations.
 The recommender consists of a single \gls{mlp} network with GRU layers.
 In the paper, fairness is related to the number of impressions of a given user with the same item.
 The paper defines the set of long-tail items (denoted as \rllongtail{\rlstate}) on a given state containing items with the lowest number of impressions, precisely, \rllongtail{\rlstate} encloses \qty{80}{\percent} of the items in the catalog.
 The reward is a combination of an accuracy-based and a fairness-based reward.
 For a given state and action, the accuracy-based reward (denoted as $\rlreward^{acc}_{\rlstate, \rlaction}$) is the precision~\cite{DBLP:journals/tois/FerrariDacremaBCJ21/a-troubling-analysis} and the fairness-based reward (denoted as $\rlreward^{fair}_{\rlstate, \rlaction}$) is the hinge-loss between the precision of long-tail items and the desired percentage of long-tail items in an impression: